1905 Alberta general election: Calgary

-The election in 1905 was a bitter one, especially in Calgary and Southern Alberta where the Liberals were accused of vote tampering and interfering with Conservative voters.
-Recounts especially in Calgary took almost a month and saw the result swing back and forth.
+The 1905 election was marked by bitterness, particularly in Calgary and Southern Alberta, where the Liberals were accused of vote tampering and interfering with Conservative voters.
+Recounts in Calgary took almost a month and saw the results swing back and forth between candidates.
 The scandal led to the arrest of some key Liberal organizers, including William Henry Cushing's campaign manager, who had been a returning officer at a Calgary polling station.
 A liberal organizer was convicted of bribery for paying a voter $10 not to defend his ballot which was challenged during the count.
-The Calgary contest was eventually called for Cushing with a margin of 37 votes.
+Eventually, the Calgary contest was declared in favor of Cushing, with a margin of only 37 votes.

 Peace River

 The Peace River electoral district was contested between Liberal James Cornwall and Independent Lucien Dubuc.
-Dubec received the greater number of votes, but the election results were overturned by the Executive Council in mid-January due to significant irregularities, leaving the seat vacant.
+Dubec received the greater number of votes, but Rutherford's Cabinet overturned the election results in mid-January due to significant irregularities, leaving the seat vacant.
 A new election was held on February 15, 1906.
-An appeal was launched into the legality of Cabinet deciding on the legitimacy of an election, which was upheld when Judge David Lynch Scott found the court had no jurisdiction unless delegated by the legislature.
+An appeal was launched into the legality of Cabinet deciding on the legitimacy of an election, which was upheld when Judge David Lynch Scott found the court had no jurisdiction to consider the case unless delegated by the legislature.

-Thomas Brick declared his candidacy in the new election for the Liberals after being asked to run by a large group of people who appeared at his homestead.
-He faced James Cornwall who attempted to re-win his seat and he also ran under the Liberal banner.
-The runner-up candidate from the original 1905 election Conservative candidate Lucien Dubuc did not run again leaving a rare two-way race under the same party banner.
-Thomas Brick defeated James Cornwall in a landslide.
+In the new election, Thomas Brick declared his candidacy for the Liberals after being urged to run by a large group of people who came to his homestead.
+He faced James Cornwall who attempted to regain his seat and also ran under the Liberal banner.
+Lucien Dubuc, the conservative runner-up candidate from the original 1905 election, did not run again, resulting in a rare two-way race under the same party banner.
+Thomas Brick was elected in a landslide against James Cornwall.